Architectural Rendering with SketchUp and Kerkythea

 1. Get downloading

-Obviously first you need to download and install the latest version of Kerkythea from the Kerkythea Application Repository.
+Obviously first you need to download and install the latest version of Kerkythea from their website here.
 I’ll assume you can manage that without a tutorial…

 Also, download and install as many materials etc. as you can, again from the Kerkythea website.
-The more you have now, the quicker you can churn out renders later – try the Kerkythea Material and Models Repository to get you started, or search the Kerkythea Forum.
+The more you have now, the quicker you can churn out renders later – try the Kerkythea resources to get you started, you can search here.
 To install these into Kerkythea, go to file -> install library and select the zip file you downloaded.
-If you really can’t be bothered, at least grab a decent glass materials selection as these can be tricky to get right – Basic Glasses, for example.

-You’ll also need the exporter so you can export your models from SketchUp to Kerkythea, available in the Kerkythea SketchUp Repository.
+You’ll also need the exporter so you can export your models from SketchUp to Kerkythea, available at the Kerkythea Forum.

 Right, let’s get started…